 Measurement of blood pressure.
 The examinations consisted of two parts: an in-home examination and a mobile clinic examination, which occurred on different days.
 The in-home measures were taken by trained interviewers, and the mobile clinic measures were taken by physicians who were specifically trained for measurement practices for the survey.
 In the home examination portion of this survey, blood pressure was measured antecubitally three times for each subject, with one minute between recordings.21 A second set of three measurements was taken at the mobile examination clinic, also with one minute between recordings.
 There were generally a few months between these sets of measurements.
 Physicians taking the measurements were instructed that subjects should sit still for a minimum of 5 minutes prior to the measurement being taken.
 All blood pressure measurements were recorded to the nearest even number.
 There were inconsistencies in the home data collection that became apparent on examination of the reported blood pressure measurements, several of which to our knowledge have not been reported in previous analyses of the NHANES III data.
 These were: 1) Last-digit preference 2) Pseudo-repetition, and 3) Missing or implausible measurements.
 In appendix 1 we describe how we dealt with these data errors in our analysis; in summary, the first two were not deemed sufficiently relevant to need accounting for, and the last was dealt with by excluding the questionable data.
 There were n=15295 individuals with two complete sets of usable blood-pressure, and these were all included in our primary analysis.

 Measurement of other variables.
 Our primary focus was to determine whether variability of BP provides additional information for predicting future mortality beyond what is already embedded in standard measures of risk.
 As the standard measure of risk we use the 1998 version of the Framingham Risk Score (FRS).
 This reduces the sample size.
-Out of the overall NHANES population, for 9418 individuals we were able to calculate the FRS.
+Out of the overall NHANES population we were able to calculate the FRS for 9418 individuals.
 The others were excluded for one of the following reasons: 1) Age below 30 or above 74, 2) Missing cholesterol values, 3) Pre-existing CHD.
 While we focus analyses on the healthier middle-aged population where the FRS could be calculated, we also include findings on the general population.

 Statistical models.
 The data allow us to examine two versions of very short term (VST) blood pressure variability – in the home and in the mobile examination clinic.
 We could also estimate a measure of longer term (LT) variability by the difference between the two sets of measurements.
 We denote the three variability parameters for each individual by